Call for Applications for Entrance Exams for the First and Fourth Years of University Studies - Academic Year 2017 – 2018

 - a valid educational qualification, the school or university from which it was obtained and the date of graduation;

-- the first level or second level degree course to which they intend to enroll at the University of Pisa;
+- the bachelor or master course they intend to enroll at the University of Pisa;

 - that they are aware of the admissions process regulations and accepts them, without reservation;